OleksiiKhatuntsev/EpamAssignment/README.md

 #### Expected Results:

-* Group is created successfully with subject Math.
+* The group is created successfully with the subject Math.
 * Alice becomes a member.
 * Filtered and sorted views show the correct group.
 * After leaving, Alice is no longer listed as a member.

-### ✅ E2E Test 2: System Prevents Joining Two Study Groups of Same Subject
+### E2E Test 2: System Prevents Joining Two Study Groups of the Same Subject
-#### Title: User attempts to join a second group for the same subject.

 #### Preconditions: